cypress-io/cypress/docs/source/api/commands/debug.md

 description: ''
 ---

-Sets a `debugger` and log what the previous command yields.
+Set a `debugger` and log what the previous command yields.

+{% note warning %}
 You need to have your Developer Tools open for `.debug()` to hit the breakpoint.
+{% endnote %}

 # Syntax